Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 who will plan next steps and when​ is there a role for enterprise architects

 ---

 # Architecture Challenge Canvas

+1. problem

+    - Problem statement highlighting the negative impact on the business
+    - Who is impacted negatively by the problem?
+    - Who benefits from the problem?
+    - Why is is important now?
+    - What important things don't we know?
+    - How can enterprise architects help?

 ---